zohairbadshah/Finance-ML/README.md

-# Machine Learning and Data Science Blueprints for Finance - Jupyter Notebooks
+# Machine Learning and Data Science Blueprints for Finance - Jupyter Notebooks and Investech's ML

 This github repository contains the code to the case studies in the O'Reilly book *Machine Learning and Data Science Blueprints for Finance*